Lars Larsen Forsæth

 Lars Larsen Forsæth represented Søndre Trondhjems amt (now Sør-Trøndelag) at the Norwegian Constituent Assembly in 1814, together with Jacob Hersleb Darre and Anders Rambech.
-At Eidsvoll, all three delegates supported the independence party (selvstendighetspartiet).
+The assembly was held at Eidsvoll Manor.
+At the meeting, all three delegates supported the independence party (selvstendighetspartiet).

 Lars Forsæth was decorated with the Order of the Dannebrog and the Medal for Outstanding Civic Service (borgerdådsmedaljen).